Dulles High School (Sugar Land, Texas): National Science Bowl

 Science Bowl was founded in 2012 at Dulles High School, and the organization has achieved prolific success at the regional competition, winning in every year except 2016.
-At the national competition, Dulles High School has reached the top 16 seven times.
+At the national competition, Dulles High School has reached the top 16 eight times.

 Athletics

 Dulles athletics are included in UIL District 20-6A division.
-Other members include FB Austin, FB Bush, FB Clements, FB Ridge Point, FB Hightower, FB Kempner, and FB Travis.
+Other members include FB Austin, FB Bush, FB Clements, FB Elkins, FB Ridge Point, FB Hightower, FB Kempner, and FB Travis.